 Typical tasks done by this individual include being fully responsible for gathering information from potential customers about their needs, developing pricing/price points and determining how much consumers should be willing to pay for each product (backend work), and marketing.

 A Chief Subscriptions Officer is in charge of running subscriptions for a company.
 They might take care of setting up the payments, invoicing, etc.

 The CSO’s tasks may include

-- I am managing, collecting, and analyzing information about individual and corporate subscriptions.
+- I manage, collect, and analyze information about individual and corporate subscriptions.

-- Negotiating contracts with partners to enhance subscriber retention rates and revenue.
+- They are negotiating contracts with partners to enhance subscriber retention rates and revenue.